negjafari/logistic-regression/README.md

 # Logistic Regression Binary Classifier

-This project implements logistic regression from scratch in python to create a binary classifier using Breast Cancer and Ionosphere datasets.
+This project implements logistic regression from scratch in python to create a binary classifier testing model on Breast Cancer and Ionosphere datasets.
 The main objectives of this project are:

 - Implement logistic regression to predict the label of unseen data in Breast Cancer and Ionosphere datasets.
 - Evaluate different learning rates for the logistic regression model.